 Median annual pay: $124,540

-If you want to earn some serious money, become an air traffic controller.
+If you want to earn a higher salary, become an air traffic controller.
 These professionals help guide planes in flight, earning a six-digit income.

 Some of these professionals may have a bachelor’s degree, but you can also land one of these jobs with an associate’s degree from the Air Traffic Collegiate Training Initiative, according to the U.S. Bureau of Labor Statistics.